Preparing for the Tableau Desktop Specialist Certification Exam

 Overview of Tableau Basic Concepts A helpful step-by-step hands-on exercise that guides you in building a data story that includes using LOD Expression and calculated fields.

-Tutorialspoint Tableau Tutorial A website that provides a topical index with tutorials covering many of the basic concepts you will need to know.
+Tutorialspoint Tableau Tutorial A website that provides a topical index with tutorials covering many of the basic concepts you need to know.

 The Tableau Desktop Qualified Associate Exam Although this post is advice for the next level of certification, Tableau Ambassador, Sarah Bartlett, offers a lot in the way of practical steps on how to register to take the exam and what to expect.
 This advice is especially valuable if you have not ever taken a proctored online exam.